zurferr/dotML/README.md

 1. it does not have a permissive license for tool builders,
 2. is still in beta and,
-3. is pretty complex: 1359 files vs 12 files of cuby
+3. is pretty complex: 1359 files vs 12 files of dotML
 4. seems harder to learn, because of more abstractions in the data model

-However, Cuby only produces sql queries based on the defined data model.
+However, dotML only produces sql queries based on the defined data model.
 There is no UI, no caching, and no permissions.

 today it does: